Sandars Readership in Bibliography

 Marina Rustow’s publications include Heresy and the Politics of Community: The Jews of the Fatimid Caliphate (2008) and The Lost Archive: Traces of a Caliphate in a Cairo Synagogue (2020).

-More details on the Sandars events programme will be confirmed (and updated here) in 2026.
+The 2026 Sandars Lectures will take place on 17 and 18 November.
+More details on the Sandars programme will be confirmed (and updated here) in due course.